 It’s often said that itchy feet are a sign you’ll soon be going on a journey.
 That’s an appealing idea, but it doesn’t necessarily reflect reality.
 The likelihood is that persistent itchiness is caused by a foot problem, and it could stop you in your tracks if it’s not dealt with effectively.

 When you feel an itch, it’s only natural to want to scratch it.
-However, as Dermatology Times explains, scratching leads to the release of serotonin, which actually intensifies the itchiness.
+However, scratching leads to the release of serotonin, which actually intensifies the itchiness.
 You can all too easily get trapped in the scratch-itch cycle and may damage your skin as a result, increasing your risk of developing further foot complaints.

 That’s why it’s so important to identify and tackle the cause of your itching feet swiftly.